By Michael Frankland, Business Consultant – Factory Automation, Pivot Search

-Veobot have created an intelligent AI software that removes the need for large cages around industrial robots.
-They are lighting up the world of manufacturing, partnering with some of the biggest robotic companies in the world including Fanuc, Yaskawa, ABB, and KUKA.
+Veo Robotics has created intelligent software that incorporates advanced computer vision and 3D sensing that removes the need for large cages around industrial robots.
+They are lighting up the world of manufacturing, partnering with some of the biggest robotic companies in the world including Fanuc, Yaskawa, ABB, and Kuka.

-Their software, Veo Freemove, improves our current, standard, industrial robots by teaching them how to act safely around humans, therefore freeing up space by removing the large cages and allowing industry to benefit from the dexterity and intelligence of humans, combined with the strength and speed of automated robots.
+The company’s software, Veo FreeMove, improves our current, standard, industrial robots by teaching them how to act safely around humans, therefore freeing up space by removing the large cages and allowing industry to benefit from the dexterity and intelligence of humans, combined with the strength and speed of automated robots.

 The Future of AI Robots